typsy-dev/documentation/README.md

 There are a variety of options to integrate with Typsy and sometimes the choices can be a bit confusing.
 The good news is that the process is typically simple and quick and we are here to help make it happen.

 ### Choose integration approach
-In summary, you connect via either:
+You connect via either:
-1. LTI
+1. Learning Tools Interoperability (LTI)
 2. Typsy Web Player
 3. Typsy LMS API

-Each of these approaches are detailed below.
+Each of these approaches are detailed below under 'Integration options'.

 ### Integration overview
 Any integration with Typsy requires that you support three key functions: